gittuf/gittuf/README.md

 ## Current Status

-gittuf is currently approaching an alpha release.
+gittuf is currently in alpha.
 It is NOT intended for use in a production system or repository.
 Contributions are welcome, please refer to the [contributing guide].
 Some of the features listed above are being actively developed, please refer to the [roadmap] and the issue tracker for more details.

 ## Installation

-gittuf requires Go 1.21 or higher.
+This repository provides pre-built binaries that are signed and published using [GoReleaser].
+The signature for these binaries are generated using [Sigstore], using the release workflow's identity.
+Please use release v0.1.0 or higher, as prior releases were created to test the release workflow.
+Alternatively, gittuf can also be installed using `go install`.

-Currently, gittuf needs to be built from source.
-After cloning the repository, run `make`.
+To build from source, clone the repository and run `make`.
 This will also run the test suite prior to installing gittuf.
+Note that Go 1.21 or higher is necessary to build gittuf.

 ```bash
 $ git clone https://github.com/gittuf/gittuf